 “Master, how do you integrate meditation practice into your day-to-day life?”

 “But not everyone eats when they eat, and sleeps when they sleep.”

 The present moment is all we have.
 It is always now.
 Why would you want anything else?
 A more concise meditation instruction could be to simply be right here, right now.
 When you walk, feel your legs connecting with the ground.
 When you eat, experience the flavours and sensations that the food creates in your mouth.
 When you are outside, feel the air against your skin.
 When you are performing any activity, be with that activity.
 This is your life, and with every moment it gets shorter.
 Please don’t let it slip away.
 With every moment we are given the opportunity to take it all in and be at peace in the present or to overlook it and fail to find satisfaction.

 Every instant of this life is like a precious gift, will you use it?

-There isn't just one type of meditation, there are a plethora of different techniques we refer to as meditation stemming from different traditions.
+There isn’t just one type of meditation; there are a plethora of different techniques we refer to as meditation stemming from different traditions.
 What these techniques have in common is that they are skilful means of training the mind.
-The technique described here is known as "anapana" which means "mindfulness of breathing" in Pali. ↩︎
+The method described here is known as “anapana” which means “mindfulness of breathing” in Pali. ↩︎

-If you are interested in meditation and do not mind paying for subscription to an app I highly recommend the Waking Up app.
-It teaches you not simply how to destress but how to understand your mind and radically improve your well-being. ↩︎
+If you are interested in meditation and do not mind paying for a subscription to an app, I highly recommend the Waking Up app.
+It teaches you not merely how to destress but how to understand your mind and radically improve your well-being. ↩︎